-It is not just administrative policies but teachers' union work rules as well that fragment and separate school staffs.
-These rules are so deeply ingrained and taken for granted that they were rarely mentioned in evaluation reports yet they were an underlying issue in every reform initiative reported in this review.
-We do not attempt to explain why these rules developed in the first place or what solutions might look like, but we flag them as serious barriers to reform.
+It is not only administrative policies but teachers' union work rules as well that fragment and separate school staffs.
+These rules are so deeply ingrained and taken for granted that they were rarely mentioned in evaluation reports, yet they were an underlying issue in every reform initiative reported in this review.
+We do not attempt to explain why these rules developed in the first place or what detailed solutions might look like, but we flag them as serious barriers to reform.

 Opportunities for sustained collegial work among school staff were constrained by stipulations in the teachers' union contract that specify work hours and requirements for additional compensation for extra work.
-According to the current contract between the School District of Philadelphia and the Philadelphia Federation of Teachers (PFT), the teacher day lasts 6 hours and 15 minutes.
-The school year for teachers is 190 days, which includes 5 non-student days (8:45 am to 3:00 pm) for planning and professional development.
-(Two are generally used just before school opens and a third after the students have left at the end of the school year.)
-Teachers may not be required to participate in more than two night activities during a school year.
+According to the contract between the School District of Philadelphia and the Philadelphia Federation of Teachers that was in force during the time of these initiatives, the teacher day lasted

+6 hr 15 min.
+The school year for teachers was 190 days, which included 5 nonstudent days (8:45 a.m. to 3:00 p.m.) for planning and professional development.
+(Two were generally used just before school opened and a 3rd after the students had left at the end of the school year.)
+Teachers could not be required to participate in more than two evening activities during a school year.
+A 4-year contract ratified in the fall of 1996 added 19 min to the school day but reduced teachers' school year by 5 days.

-Schools have an additional 20 hours per year to arrange as they wish for small and large group meetings for professional development.
-Outside of these specified times, teachers cannot be required to attend staff meetings unless they are paid \$20.88 per hour for doing so.
-It sometimes happens that schools forego regular faculty meetings during the school year in order to dedicate their 20 discretionary hours to professional development, leaving principals or other school leaders no chance to call the staff together before or after school unless they are paid.
+Schools have an additional 20 hr per year for meetings and for professional development.
+Under the 1996 contract, a principal may use up to 10 hr for faculty meetings (not a requirement in the previous contract).
+Outside of these hours, teachers cannot be required to attend staff meetings unless they are paid \$20.88 per hour.
+These rules leave principals or other school leaders with few cost-free opportunities to call the staff together before or after school.

-The contract further guarantees teachers one preparation period per school day; they cannot be required to allocate that time to professional development activities.
-The District also grants teachers one observation/conference day per year for purposes of professional development providing the school can pay for substitute service.
-These limits on teachers' time for meeting make it difficult to mount a serious and sustained reform initiative unless substantial additional funds are available from categorical grants (such as Title 1) or grants from external private or public funders.
+The contract further guarantees teachers one preparation period per school day: they cannot be required to allocate that time to professional development activities.
+The district also grants teachers one observation/conference day per year for purposes of professional development, providing the school can pay for substitute service.
+These limits on teachers' time for meeting make it difficult to mount a serious and sustained reform initiative unless substantial additional funds are available from categorical grants (such as Title I) or grants from external private or public funders.
 In most professional development initiatives, a significant part of the budget is allocated for stipends to pay teachers to stay after school or attend weekend or summer workshops.
 It is not uncommon for teachers to meet without pay or for funders to stipulate that dollars not be used for stipends.
-But the prevailing operational culture in the District's schools is that teachers must be paid for meeting outside of contractually-specified times.
-This means, for example, that contractual "early-release days" (students leave mid-day) allocated to professional development generally end exactly at the allotted time, leaving only one to three hours for actual work.
-Some principals and their staffs come up with creative attempts to find time for collaboration, such as adding a few minutes to the school day in order to "buy time" for a half day of professional development.
+But the prevailing operational culture in the district's schools is that teachers must be paid for meeting outside of contractually specified times.
+This means, for example, that contractual "early-release days" (students leave midday) allocated to professional development generally end exactly at the allotted time, leaving only 1 to 3 hr for actual work.
+Some principals and their staffs come up with creative attempts to find time for collaboration, such as adding a few minutes to the school day to "buy time" for a half day of professional development.